SudhanshuDubey5001/Speech_To_Text/README.md

 # Speech_To_Text
-Cloud Speech to text App
+Cloud Speech to text App\n
-Uses Google Cloud Rest APIs to convert Speech to text
+Uses Google Cloud Rest APIs to convert Speech to text\n

 ->Samples included
 ->Use your own API key in "Conversion" class